Sheaves and Duality in the Two-Vertex Graph Riemann-Roch Theorem: Foundations, Part 5: Sheaf Hom and Local Considerations

 \section{Foundations, Part 5: Sheaf Hom and Local Considerations}

 It conceivable that there is a more general strong duality theorem that is even easier to prove, namely a local theorem whose global version Theorem~\ref{th_strong_duality}.
 In this section we describe some ``local considerations.''
-In particular our proof Theorem~\ref{th_hom_md} really proves that
+In particular our proof Theorem~\ref{th_hom_md} really proves that there is an injection {\red (not an isomorphism)}

 which immediately implies that

 by taking global sections.
 We will also define the {\em tensor product} of sheaves and derive some convenient formulas such as

 We will also make some remarks about the curious nature of